-When considering the usage of a hearing aid to bolster your current hearing levels, there are a couple of types that you should be aware of.
-Each hearing aid type comes with their own set of unique advantages and disadvantages.
+When considering the usage of a hearing aid to bolster your current hearing levels, there are a couple of types of hearing aids that you should be aware of.
+Hearing aid types comes with their own set of unique advantages and disadvantages.
 Understanding what these are will ensure that your purchase decision is an informed one.

 Digital Hearing Aids